 - 3 litre (12.6 cups) of water

-- Clean and cut the vegetables to more or less even sized slim chunky pieces.
+- Clean and cut the vegetables to more or less even sized chunks.
 Rinse the ribs, chop into manageable pieces that will fit in your pan.

 - Place the meaty bones into the pan and add enough cold water until just covered.
 Start cooking with a little salt and bring to boil.